 Can you find your instrument listed in these antique catalogs?

-Typical advertisements from the early 20th Century for the Angelus Player Piano System (Wilcox & White)
+Early 20th Century advertisements for the Angelus Player Piano System